ATGphum/Hearth-App/README.md

 `docker compose up --build`

+### Viewing the db

+from the `hearth-api` directory, run

+`npx prisma studio`

+This will spin up a GUI to view the database.
+Don't run the command from the root directory, and don't install if prompted!

+### Applying migrations

+from the `hearth-api` directory, run

+npx prisma migrate dev

 ### Gotchas

 - if your code isnt formatting via prettier when saving locally, install prettier vs code extension and go to your settings.json for your vscode and add the following configuration